IBM i (AS/400) Security Best Practice: Limit Users with Special Authorities

 How many IBM i users have superpowers - Part 2

-Only seven of the systems reviewed had 10 or fewer users with *ALLOBJ authority.
+Only seven of the systems reviewed in the State of IBM i Security Study had 10 or fewer users with *ALLOBJ authority.
 The most frequently granted special authorities were Job Control (*JOBCTL) and Spool Control (*SPLCTL), both of which were granted to nearly 40 percent of users.
 Job Control provides the capability to change the priority of jobs and printing, or even terminate subsystems in some cases.
 Spool Control enables users to fully access any spooled file in any output queue, regardless of imposed spool restrictions.

 Many organizations embrace a role-based access control (RBAC) model in an attempt to standardize the user configuration.
 This is typically implemented on IBM i using a mechanism known as Group Profiles.
 In the latest State of IBM i Security Study, all but three of the servers had one or more group profiles defined and 53 percent had 10 or more of them.
 Of all the group profiles, 95 percent were passing special authorities down to their members, an inheritance that is sometimes overlooked during a review of user permissions.